Skip to content

 • Videos/ -- Annotated versions of each input video with gaze rays, bounding boxes, and phenomenon overlays rendered on every frame.

-• heatmaps/ -- Gaze heatmap images showing where attention was concentrated across each video.
+• {stem}_Heatmap/ -- Gaze heatmap images showing where attention was concentrated across each video.

 Play an annotated video to visually verify the tracking results.